Tondo Church

-The Archdiocesan Shrine of Santo Niño, also known as Santo Niño de Tondo Parish or Tondo Church, is a Roman Catholic church in Tondo, Manila established by the Augustinians.
-It is the home of the second oldest Sto.
-Niño in the Philippines, next to the Sto.
-Niño De Cebu (1521).
-The Tondo church is also the first parish church in Luzon erected by the May 3, 1572 statute of the Province of the Holy Name of Jesus, with Tambobong (Malabon), Kalookan (Caloocan), Betis (Pampanga), Calumpit (Bulacan) as its first vesitas.
-It is under the jurisdiction of the Archdiocese of Manila.
-The church houses an image of the Infant Jesus which originally came from Acapulco, Mexico and was handed over by a wealthy merchant to the Archbishop of Manila at that time, who later turned it over to the parish priest of Tondo, Manila.
+The Minor Basilica of Santo Niño de Tondo, also known as the Archdiocesan Shrine of Santo Niño de Tondo Parish is a Roman Catholic minor basilica in Tondo, Manila, Philippines.
+The shrine was originally established by the Augustinian Order, under the jurisdiction of the Archdiocese of Manila.
+The Basilica is dedicated to the Child Jesus.

+The shrine houses an ivory image of the Christ Child which originally came from Acapulco, Mexico and was handed over by a wealthy merchant to the Archbishop of Manila at that time, who later turned it over to the parish priest of Tondo, Manila.
 Since 1572, the image of the Santo Niño has been enshrined in this church.
+It is the second oldest image of the Child Jesus in the Philippines after the Santo Niño de Cebú in Cebu City.

+Pope Leo XIV granted a Pontifical decree which raised the shrine to the status of minor basilica on 9 November 2025.
+The shrine was publicly inaugurated on 11 May 2026.